CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

 !!! note "Note"

-    You can use [Qvain - Research Dataset Metadata Tool](https://www.fairdata.fi/en/qvain/), to create core metadata for your dataset.
+    You can use [Qvain - Research Dataset Metadata Tool](https://www.fairdata.fi/en/qvain/), to create core, administrative and structural metadata for your dataset.

     It will be published in [Etsin - Research Data Finder](https://www.fairdata.fi/en/services/etsin/).